 - Blood work (CBC, CRP, and ESR).

-- A hip ultrasound to check for fluid accumulation.
+- A hip ultrasound checks for fluid accumulation.

 Transient Synovitis of the Hip Treatment